sporto/devtalks.net/readme.md

 devTalks.net
 =================

+This is the source code for [devtalks.net](http://devtalks.net).
 A site for discovering and watching the best programming videos and tutorials.

+## Technology Stack

+DevTalks.net is build using:

+- Node.js for the server
+- Express.js as the Node framework
+- Angular.js as the front end framework
+- jQuery
+- CouchDB as database
+- Zurb Foundation as CSS framework

 ## Setting up development environment